 - The contaminated fuel is safely removed

-- Fuel lines are checked
+- Fuel lines tested

-- Fresh correct fuel is added
+- The correct fuel is dripped in fresh

 “Wrong fuel rescue near me” – why timing matters